Mikhael Ricks

-Mikhael Roy Ricks (born November 14, 1974) is a former National Football League (NFL) tight end.
+Mikhael Roy Ricks (born November 14, 1974) is an American former professional football tight end who played in the National Football League (NFL).

 Ricks attended Anahuac High School in Anahuac, Texas.
 He went to college at Stephen F. Austin State University, where he played football and basketball.
-He was drafted in the second round of the 1998 NFL Draft by the San Diego Chargers.
+He was selected by the San Diego Chargers in the second round of the 1998 NFL draft with the 59th overall pick.
 He played in 16 games in his first season with the Chargers.
 He has also played for the Kansas City Chiefs, Detroit Lions, and Dallas Cowboys.